 Presentation is everything.
 Paying attention to the details that create an attractive and functional digital lobby directory can help you win over visitors and encourage brand/customer loyalty.

-To make sure that you are greeting visitors with a visually compelling digital lobby directory, be sure to follow these tips:
+To make sure that you are welcoming visitors with visually compelling digital building directories, be sure to follow these tips: